Oxygen Testing

 Oxygen Determination by Unterzaucher Method:

 The appropriate size solid sample is weighed and inserted into a pyrolysis tube which is backswept to remove any residual air occurring at the insertion.
-The sample is then pyrolyzed at 1000 deg C in the presence of purified carbon.
+The sample is then pyrolyzed at 1100 deg C in the presence of purified carbon.
+Air stable samples are required for Oxygen Determination.

 The resulting CO gas passes through copper heated at 670 deg C to remove any sulfur.
 Additional traps remove any HCl or HBr present at this point.
 The CO is oxidized to CO2 and subsequently trapped on a preweighed Ascarite tube.
 Experience has shown that the proper timing at each step is critical.